 Just as you would hire a home inspector to check a home out overall before buying it, an inspection by a professional pool company can help determine what shape the pool is in.

-The proper maintenance of a pool and its equipment is more important than its age, says Kevin Baron, founder of Probity Pools, a residential swimming pool franchise that provides pool maintenance, repairs and renovations.
+The proper maintenance of a backyard pool and its equipment is more important than its age, says Kevin Baron, founder of Probity Pools, a residential swimming pool franchise that provides swimming pool maintenance, repairs and renovations.